 Here’s an overview I wrote last year when I got the Cobb.
 I hope to do a lot of cooking on this this summer to be able to expand the recipes.
 It really is a light weight, compact and efficient grill to carry around.

 Here is how to do the Cobb Grill setup and start.
 I am using Kingsford Match Light charcoal mainly for ease of lighting and use.
 I dislike the aroma and taste of lighter fluid but this seems to be the least offensive solution.
-I will have to experiment with lump charcoal, my fuel of choice, in the near future.

 Tips for Cobb Grill Setup: